 Choosing fair trade sweaters can be tricky - Here's what to look for:

 Like anything with ethical and sustainable fashion, it's important to know #whomadeyourclothes and what kinds of sustainable materials are used.
 As with all of the fashion guides on The Eco Hub, we take three key things into account: fabrics & materials, ethical sourcing, and corporate responsibility.
 Let's take a closer look at each.

 1. What kinds of fabrics & materials is the brand using?

 In the case of sweaters, it's really important to look for ethical wool to ensure the animals are treated humanely.
 The wool industry has a really bad track record, so supporting companies that use Merino Wool sourced from New Zealand and certified by the Animal Welfare Act, which protects animals from the practice of mulesing, is your best bet.

 Ethical sourcing simply has to do with the production methods, practices, and conditions under which your garment is made.
-I favour locally made, sustainably produced, and ethically manufactured products with certifications (like Fairtrade) that reflect sustainable production methods, traceability, and ethical labour and production practices.
+I favor locally made, sustainably produced, and ethically manufactured products with certifications (like Fairtrade) that reflect sustainable production methods, traceability, and ethical labor and production practices.